 Frequently Asked QuestionsWhen will the new schools open?

-The Early Learning Center will open at the start of the 2017-18 school year.
+The Early Learning Center is slated to open in late fall.
 Stevens Creek Elementary School will open at the start of the 2018-19 school year.

 Which students will attend the new school?